 In the above statement,

-- table_name is the name of the table from where the column has to be removed.
+- table_name is the name of the table from which the column has to be removed.

-- The above statement makes PostgreSQL, remove all the indexes and constraints that involved the dropped column.
+- The above statement instructs PostgreSQL to remove all indexes and constraints that involve the dropped column.

 CREATE TABLE user_data (